 Well, it seems the common folks paid heed to the advice.
 Retail is not fully subscribed, while institutional is over-subscribed.
 I think this is the first time I’m seeing this.

 A lot of different opinions have been floating around Twitter.
 But one caught my eye.
 Do you notice the least subscription is in which category?

 What does it say about a company who’s own employees are not optimistic about it’s future?

-Indian banks are in for a ₹20-trillion hole – the author of the book review I posted above, wrote this Mint piece – consider it as a 10 minute summary of the book.
+Indian banks are in for a ₹20-trillion hole – the author of the book review I posted above, wrote this Mint piece – consider it as a 10 minute snapshot of the book.

 Anuradha Kumari is doing us all a huge favour by de-mystifying the Indian Fintech Space.
 She has undertaken a mammoth task of publishing it over four parts, two of which has already up on her blog.
 Go check it out!

 That’s a wrap for the week.
 What did you think?
 Good, bad, yuck?
 Let me know in the comments.